 Up to £5,000

 - The Leathersellers’ Company Student Grants Scheme: Grants of up to £5,000 per year for up to 4 years for students who are enrolled on a full-time degree course at a UK university.
-The scheme is open to students of any nationality who can show a commitment to the UK.
+The scheme is open to students at least five years leave to remain who can show a commitment to the UK.

 - Hope for the Young: Grants of up to £4,500 for refugees, asylum-seekers, and undocumented young people who have no access to government funds, or to those who are facing extreme financial hardship.